Western Carolina University

 How many credit hours will I receive for this class?

 You will receive three (3) P6 credit hours under the ENGR 365 course number, and another three (3) P3 credit hours under the HIST 308 course number.
 So altogether, you get 6 credits.

 The three credit hours of the ENGR 365 course are determined based on the contact hours and course contents.
 A student can not elect to receive zero or less than three credit hours by doing fewer or none of the coursework nor to receive more than three credit hours as there are no further coursework to warrant it.
 The same rule applies to HIST 308.

 Are the credit hours too few?

 The ENGR 365 course is for three credit hours.
 We understand the common concern that if a student wishes to be eligible for summer financial aid, s/he needs to register for at least six credit hours of WCU courses in summer.
-Having another 3-credit course, HIST 308, from WCU in our travel course proposal, you will then automatically be eligible for summer financial aid consideration.
-Also, HIST 308 is a very relevant course to understand Japanese culture, history and how it has been developing.
+That’s partially why we include another 3-credit course, HIST 308, from WCU into our travel course proposal, you will then automatically be eligible for summer financial aid consideration.
+Also, HIST 308 is a very relevant course to understand Bulgarian history, technologies, and society.
 Note that the actual amount of aid depends on your financial need situation and please contact the financial aid office to find out your specific situation.

 Are the credit hours too many?

 With 3 credits from ENGR 365 in the P6 category, I plan to take more courses in P6 in the future or if I have already gotten some credits in P6, are there too many credit hours, especially in P6?

 First, in terms of the 140 hour surcharge rule, summer credits are excluded (details at surcharge.wcu.edu).
 “2.
 Excluded are credit hours earned through: f. credit earned in all summer sessions;” You will never need to pay the surcharge for later courses due to any summer course.